shinken-monitoring/mod-webui/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

 *Feel free to not follow the template below, but please note that this is the Shinken's Web Interface repository, and it is dedicated only to the web interface.
-If you have bugs or questions related to anything else in Shinken, you should submit them in [Shinken's repository](https://github.com/naparuba/shinken).
+If you have bugs or questions related to anything else in Shinken, you should submit them in [Shinken's repository](https://github.com/naparuba/shinken).*

 **Describe the bug**
 A clear and concise description of what the bug is.